<image> data type can be represented with any of the following:

 - A selection of images chosen based on resolution defined by the

-CSS can handle different kinds of images:
+CSS can handle the following kinds of images:

-|Kind of object||Default object size|
+|Kind of Object (CSS Property)||Default object size|

 ||The size of the element's background positioning area|

-||The size of a character of
+||The size of a

 ||The size of the element's border image area|

-||A browser-defined size matching the usual size of a cursor on the used system|
+||The browser-defined size matching the usual cursor size on the client's system|

 The concrete object size is calculated using the following algorithm: